 To produce Siglo Cero, Guindi blends four types of ancestral corn (black, red, yellow and white) with spring water, and once the mixture starts to ferment, he adds wheat bran and a type of traditional and unrefined sugar similar to piloncillo.
 After two weeks, he double-distills the mixture in copper stills, then blends the liquor with a previous distillation to reach his desired taste, one he describes as “the flavor of a toasted Mexican corn tortilla.”

-Guindi, like many bartenders, believes pox is a spirit suited to cocktails.
+Guindi, like many bartenders, believes pox is a spirit well-suited for cocktails.
 “It goes well with citrus ... [and] traditional Mexican products, like tamarind pulp, grilled pineapple and avocado leaf,” says Fifty Mils head bartender Ezequiel Huerta.
 She describes pox’s flavor as “a complicated combination of toasty and smoky whiskey flavors, with a sweet aftertaste similar to rum.”
-Huerta offers an off-menu signature pox cocktail called the Hala Ken that calls for the spirit, along with Ancho Reyes chile liqueur, grapefruit, avocado leaf and lime juice, plus hoja santa bitters.
+Huerta offers an off-menu signature pox cocktail called the Hala Ken that calls for the spirit, along with Ancho Reyes chile liqueur, grapefruit, avocado leaf and lime juice, and hoja santa bitters.

-“Pox’s flavor is really interesting,” says Wendel, comparing it to rhum agricole.
+While still relatively limited to Mexico, bottles of pox are slowly becoming available in places like California and Texas.
+“Pox’s flavor is really interesting,” says Los Angeles bartender Clay Wendel, comparing it to rhum agricole.
 “The cane sugar used in its production provides an earthy, grassy flavor. ...
 It has a light body and clean taste.”
 Wendel says he has had great success swapping the spirit into rum-based Tiki drinks.